SMS: Premium-rated services

+Other uses

+Additionally, an intermediary service can facilitate a text-to-voice conversion to be sent to landlines.

 In 2014, Caktus Group developed the world's first SMS-based voter registration system in Libya.
 As of February 2015 more than 1.5 million people have registered using that system, providing Libyan voters with unprecedented access to the democratic process.

-SMS is being increasingly challenged by Internet Protocol-based messaging services such as RCS, Apple's iMessage, Signal, Facebook Messenger/WhatsApp, Telegram, Viber, WeChat (in China) and Line (in Japan), available on smart phones with internet connections.

-SMS Enablement

 SMS enablement allows individuals to send an SMS message to a business phone number (traditional landline) and receive a SMS in return.
 Providing customers with the ability to text to a phone number allows organizations to offer new services that deliver value.
 Examples include chat bots, and text enabled customer service and call centers.